-Allopathic medicine tends to prescribe hormones or hormonal birth control to alleviate the symptoms of estrogen dominance.
-However, this makes things worse in the long run.
+Allopathic medicine is quick to prescribe hormones or hormonal birth control to alleviate the symptoms of estrogen dominance.
+Unfortunately, this makes things worse in the long run.
 If you are experiencing symptoms of estrogen dominance it is critical to know your cellular mineral levels.
-HTMA can pin point exactly which nutrient minerals your body needs right now to correct the imbalance naturally and without any negative side effects!
+HTMA can pin point exactly which nutrient minerals your body needs to correct the imbalance naturally without any negative side effects!

 PCOS is an endocrine disorder effecting women of reproductive age.
 Symptoms of PCOS include estrogen dominance, irregular periods, pelvic pain, excess androgen (testosterone) levels, acne, fatigue, depression, anxiety, excessive facial and/or body hair, high cholesterol, dark patches of skin, decreased libido, weight management difficulty, insulin resistance, and type 2 diabetes.

-In our body, the minerals Sodium and Magnesium control our adrenal glands.
+In our body, the minerals Sodium and Magnesium regulate our adrenal glands.
 Our adrenal glands are responsible for the release of our sex hormones.
-The mineral Zinc corresponds to progesterone.
+Zinc is required for the production of progesterone.
 The mineral copper corresponds to estrogen.
 When our minerals are balanced, appropriate hormone signals will be enacted and our hormone levels will normalize.

 Digestion and Estrogen